mehedi-gazi/skills-communicate-using-markdown/index.md

 ```

 v3.
 Communicating via Markdown, specifically, showing the code excerpts by ``` before inserting the code inside like a bracket.
 Both up and down the code snippet.
 15.3.25
+---
+- [x] Obtain an internship
+- [x] Publish my Portfolio
+- [ ] Finish CS50x, relevant certs, projects and problem based work.
+- [x] Changing myself for the better.

+v4.
+Task List via Markdown, the layout to make it.
+15.3.24 -> Can be used for collaborative effort, and for projects.